MicrosoftDocs/power-platform/power-platform/enterprise-templates/it/meeting-rm-serv/use.md

 ---
 title: Use the Meeting Room Services app
-description: Learn how you can use the Appointment Booking app to streamline and automate the appointment booking process.
+description: Learn how to use the Appointment Booking app to streamline and automate the appointment booking process.
 author: ananthar-msft
 ms.author: ananthar
 ms.reviewer: ellenwehrle